-It’s been nearly a month since the launch of the iPhone 15 Pro Max.
-However, the Samsung Galaxy S24 Ultra launch is not that far away.
-We’ll probably get a launch in February or even January 2024, which is just a couple of months from now.
+It’s been several months since the launch of the iPhone 15 Pro Max.
+The Samsung Galaxy S24 Ultra launch is not that far away, and it will take place on 17th January 2024 at Galaxy Unpacked 2024.

 The 15 Pro Max has some notable upgrades over its predecessor.
 There’s a tetra prism 5X sensor, a different periscope technology that looks like a traditional telephoto lens instead of a square.
 This 5X lens is only for the Pro Max model, and the base model sticks to the 3X from last year.
 Other upgrades include a Titanium frame, new Smart HDR5 standard, USB Type C, A17 Pro chip, and more.

-From what we know, the S24 Ultra looks like a minor update over the S23 Ultra.
-We might not get many design changes, which is true for the iPhone.
+From what we know, the S24 Ultra looks like a major update over the S23 Ultra in terms of software features, despite similar hardware.
+We might not get many design changes, which is also true for the iPhone.
 Before the launch of the S24 Ultra, we’ll compare these two phones on paper, and by the end, you’ll know whether it’s worth waiting for the Galaxy S24 Ultra.

 Samsung Galaxy S24 Ultra vs. iPhone 15 Pro Max